nico/clangtut/tut.markdown

 Tutorial 02: Processing a file
 ---

-Right now, the program is not very interesting.
-It does not do anything yet.
+Right now, out program is not very interesting, as it does not do anything yet.
-We want to change the program so that it feeds C files into the preprocessor object.
+We want to change it so that it feeds C files into the preprocessor object.
+To add an input file to the preprocessor, we call:

-    pp.EnterSourceFile(sm.createFileID(File, SourceLocation()), 0);

-Instead:
+    const FileEntry* file = fm.getFile("filename.c");

-    sm.createMainFileID(File, SourceLocation());
+    sm.createMainFileID(file, SourceLocation());
     pp.EnterMainSourceFile();

-Parse loop:
+This creates a file id for the input file and stores it as the "main file" in the `SourceManager` object.
+The second line tells the preprocessor to enter the `SourceManager`'s main file into its file list; the call does some other setup stuff (such as creating a buffer with predefines), too.

+Now that a source file is added, we can ask the preprocessor to preprocess it and read the preprocessed input tokens:

     Token Tok;
     do {
-      pp.Lex(Tok);
+      pp.Lex(Tok);  // read one token
-      pp.DumpToken(Tok);
+      pp.DumpToken(Tok);  // outputs to cerr
       cerr << endl;
-    } while (Tok.isNot(tok::eof));
+    } while (Tok.isNot(tok::eof) && !diags.hasErrorOccurred());

-See `tut02_pp.cpp`.
-This is a very complete preprocessor, it handles all kinds of corner cases correclty already.
+See `tut02_pp.cpp` for the complete program.
+Note that this is a very complete preprocessor, it handles all kinds of corner cases correclty already.
 It also strips comments.
-Play around with it a bit:

-    XXX cat input01.c, show output

-However, invalid input does not yet produce any error messages.
-That's because our `DummyDiagnosticClient` does not yet produce any output.
-Let's change
-this:

-    XXX

-XXX: incomplete.
-Now, we get error output.

-With some effort, it is possible to turn this into a "real" preprocessor.
-See `Driver/PrintPreprocessedOutput.cpp` in clang's source for how this could be done.

-See `tut02_pp.cpp`, `PPContext.h`, `input01.c`
+The program can be compiled exactly like `tut01`.

+After building, play around with it a bit.
+For example, here's the output if `input01.c` is given as an input file:

+    $ ./tut02 input01.c
+    typedef 'typedef'
+    char 'char'
+    star '*'
+    identifier '__builtin_va_list'
+    semi ';'
+    int 'int'
+    identifier 'main'
+    l_paren '('
+    r_paren ')'
+    l_brace '{'
+    int 'int'
+    identifier 'a'
+    equal '='
+    numeric_constant '4'
+    plus '+'
+    numeric_constant '5'
+    semi ';'
+    int 'int'
+    identifier 'b'
+    equal '='
+    input01.c:5:13: warning: "/*" within block comment
+      /* Nested /* comments */ 12; // are handled correctly
+                ^
+    numeric_constant '12'
+    semi ';'
+    int 'int'
+    identifier 'c'
+    equal '='
+    numeric_constant '12'
+    semi ';'
+    r_brace '}'
+    eof ''

+Note the `typedef char* __builtin_va_list;` that gets added through the predefine buffer.
+Also note the nicely formatted warning message `TextDiagnostics` gives us for free.
+You can also try feeding errorneous programs to `tut02`.
+As you'll see, some errors are detected, while others are not (yet).
+For example, try `input02.c`.

 Tutorial 03: Include files
 ---

-If you feed something with an `#include` line into our program, chances are that it does not work:
+If you feed something with an `#include` line into our program, chances are that it does not work.
+For example, if we feed it `input03.c`, we get an

-    XXX cat etc

-(The "%0" output is because we don't fill in the arguments from the `Strs` array).
+error:

+    $ ./tut02 input03.c
+    typedef 'typedef'
+    char 'char'
+    star '*'
+    identifier '__builtin_va_list'
+    semi ';'
+    input03.c:1:10: error: 'stdio.h' file not found
+    #include <stdio.h>
+             ^
+    int 'int'

 We need to tell the preprocessor where it can find its header files.
 Where standard include files are stored depends on your system.
-On Leopard, they are in
+On Leopard, they are for example in `/usr/lib/gcc/i686-apple-darwin/4.0.1/include`.

-    XXX

 You add those paths via the `HeaderSearch` object.
 Its `SetSearchPaths()` method takes a list of `DirectoryLookup`s (user headers at the front, system headers after them), an index that specifies the first system header, and a flag if the current directory should be searched for include files as well.

-    XXX

-Frameworks are special, they are looked into.
-Needs to be set e.g. for `/Library/Frameworks`.

-XXX: NormalHeaderDir vs SystemHeaderDir

-See `tut03_pp.cpp`, `input03.c`.
-This only adds system paths for now.
+However, clang does luckily include a helper class that makes setting up search paths much easier.
+This helper class is called `InitHeaderSearch`.
+To add the default system header paths to clang, you use the following code:

+    InitHeaderSearch init(headers);
+    init.AddDefaultSystemIncludePaths(opts);
+    init.Realize();  // this actually sends the header list to HeaderSearch

+With this tiny change, `#include` directives that include system headers do already work.
+See `tut03_pp.cpp` for the complete program.

+    $ ./tut03 input03.c
+    # ... lots of output omitted
+    semi ';'
+    r_brace '}'
+    int 'int'
+    identifier 'main'
+    l_paren '('
+    r_paren ')'
+    l_brace '{'
+    identifier 'printf'
+    l_paren '('
+    string_literal '"Hello, world\n"'
+    r_paren ')'
+    semi ';'
+    r_brace '}'
+    eof ''

+This actually outputs all the tokens found in the included file, so the output is quite long.

+With some effort, it is possible to turn this into a "real" preprocessor.
+See `Driver/PrintPreprocessedOutput.cpp` in clang's source for how this could be done.
+(XXX: link this up)

 Tutorial 04: Parsing the file
 ---